pansapiens/VCFdbR/README.md

 VCFdbR was designed with Linux-based high performance computing clusters in mind, but it should work on any distro.
 It has not been tested on Windows or Mac operating systems, and changes to specifically support them are not planned.

-The main benefit of a SQLite database in this context is quick searching of huge datasets with minimal RAM overhead.
+The main benefit of an SQL database in this context is quick searching of huge datasets with minimal RAM overhead.
 This entire concept is based on the adage that _"storage is cheaper than time"_.
 No matter the options you choose, plan for the resulting database to take up at least 10 times as much disk space as the gzipped VCF used to create the database in the first place.

 ## How do I convert a VCF to a VCFdb?